Streamline-TS/mcp-runner/README.md

 ## Observability

 This library uses the `tracing` crate for logging and diagnostics.
-To enable logging, ensure you have a `tracing_subscriber` configured in your application (as shown in the Quick Start example) and set the `RUST_LOG` environment variable.
+To enable logging, ensure you have a `tracing_subscriber` configured in your application and set the `RUST_LOG` environment variable.
 For example:

 ```bash
 # Show info level logs for all crates